Sotatek-HungNguyen14/notex-doc/docs/setting/avata_page.md

 - **Background processing**: Avatar uploads continue when app is backgrounded but may pause if connection is lost
 - **Cache management**: New avatars may take 1-2 minutes to propagate across all app sections

+---
-## FAQ
+## 4. FAQ

 **Image Requirements & Compatibility**

-**Q: What image formats are supported for avatar upload?**
+### What image formats are supported for avatar upload?**
-A: Supported formats include JPG, JPEG, and PNG.
+Supported formats include JPG, JPEG, and PNG.
 Other formats (GIF, WEBP, HEIC) are not currently supported and will result in upload errors.
+---

-**Q: What is the maximum file size allowed for avatar images?**
+### What is the maximum file size allowed for avatar images?**
-A: The maximum file size limit is 10 MB.
+The maximum file size limit is 10 MB.
 Images exceeding this limit will be rejected with an error message prompting you to select a smaller file.
+---

-**Q: Why does my square image appear cropped in the avatar circle?**
+### Why does my square image appear cropped in the avatar circle?**
-A: The application automatically centers and crops images to fit the circular avatar format.
+The application automatically centers and crops images to fit the circular avatar format.
 For best results, ensure important visual elements are positioned in the center of your image.
+---

-**Q: Can I upload images with transparency backgrounds?**
+### Can I upload images with transparency backgrounds?**
-A: Yes, PNG images with transparent backgrounds are supported.
+Yes, PNG images with transparent backgrounds are supported.
 Transparent areas will display as white in the circular avatar format.
+---
 **Upload & Processing Issues**

-**Q: Why is my avatar upload failing with "Failed to update avatar" error?**
+### Why is my avatar upload failing with "Failed to update avatar" error?**
-A: Common causes include:
+Common causes include:

 - Poor or unstable internet connectivity
 - File size exceeding 10 MB limit
 - Unsupported file format (only JPG, JPEG, PNG allowed)
 - Temporary server processing issues
 - **Solution**: Verify connection, check file specifications, and retry after a few minutes
+---

-**Q: My avatar appears blurry or low quality after upload.**
+### My avatar appears blurry or low quality after upload.**
-A: This typically occurs due to:
+This typically occurs due to:

 - Source image being low resolution (below 512×512 pixels)
 - Excessive compression of the original image
 - Non-square aspect ratio causing scaling issues
 - **Solution**: Use higher resolution source images and prefer square-format photos
+---

-**Q: The upload is taking an unusually long time.**
+### The upload is taking an unusually long time.**
-A: Extended upload times may result from:
+Extended upload times may result from:

 - Large file sizes requiring more processing time
 - Slow internet connection or network congestion
 - High server load during peak usage periods
 - **Solution**: Try smaller file sizes, switch to Wi-Fi, or attempt upload during off-peak hours
+---

-**Q: My avatar updated but isn't showing in all app sections.**
+### My avatar updated but isn't showing in all app sections.**
-A: Avatar synchronization across app sections may take 1-3 minutes.
+Avatar synchronization across app sections may take 1-3 minutes.
 If issues persist:

 1. Force-close and restart the application
 2. Check internet connectivity
 3. Log out and log back in to refresh user data
 4. Contact support if avatar doesn't update after 10 minutes
+---
 **Access & Permission Issues**

-**Q: The camera icon is not visible on my avatar.**
+### The camera icon is not visible on my avatar.**
-A: Verify the following:
+Verify the following:

 - You are logged into a valid user account
 - The app has been updated to the latest version
 - Photo library permissions are granted in device settings
 - You are connected to the internet
 - **Solution**: Check app permissions in device settings and restart the application
+---

-**Q: I can't access my photo library when trying to change my avatar.**
+### I can't access my photo library when trying to change my avatar.**
-A: This indicates permission restrictions:
+This indicates permission restrictions:

 1. Go to device Settings → Apps → [App Name] → Permissions
 2. Enable "Photos" or "Media" access
 3. Restart the application and retry avatar change
 4. On iOS: Settings → Privacy & Security → Photos → [App Name] → Select "All Photos"
+---

-**Q: The app crashes when I try to select a photo for my avatar.**
+### The app crashes when I try to select a photo for my avatar.**
-A: App crashes during photo selection typically indicate:
+App crashes during photo selection typically indicate:

 - Insufficient device storage or memory
 - Corrupted photo library database
 - Large image files overwhelming device processing capability
 - **Solution**: Free up device storage, restart device, and try with smaller image files
+---
 **Synchronization & Account Issues**

-**Q: My avatar is different on different devices.**
+### My avatar is different on different devices.**
-A: Avatar synchronization requires:
+Avatar synchronization requires:

 - Active internet connection on all devices
 - Same account logged in across devices
 - Latest app version on all devices
 - **Solution**: Log out and log back in on devices showing old avatars
+---

-**Q: Can I revert to the default avatar after uploading a custom one?**
+### Can I revert to the default avatar after uploading a custom one?**
-A: Currently, there is no direct option to revert to the default avatar.
+Currently, there is no direct option to revert to the default avatar.
 You can only replace your current avatar with a different image.
 Consider saving a screenshot of the default avatar if you wish to return to it later.
+---

-**Q: Will my avatar be visible to other users?**
+### Will my avatar be visible to other users?**
-A: Avatar visibility depends on app features and sharing settings.
+Avatar visibility depends on app features and sharing settings.
 In collaborative features, other users may see your avatar.
 Check privacy settings to understand avatar visibility scope.
+---
 **Quality & Display Concerns**

-**Q: Why does my avatar look different in the app compared to the original image?**
+### Why does my avatar look different in the app compared to the original image?**
-A: The app applies automatic processing including:
+The app applies automatic processing including:

 - Compression to reduce file size (80% quality)
 - Circular cropping from center of image
 - Resizing to standardized dimensions (typically 256×256 pixels for display)
 - Color space optimization for consistent display
+---

-**Q: Can I edit or crop my image before uploading?**
+### Can I edit or crop my image before uploading?**
-A: The app does not include built-in editing tools.
+The app does not include built-in editing tools.
 Image cropping and adjustments occur automatically.
 Use external photo editing apps to prepare images before upload if specific cropping is desired.
+---

-**Q: My avatar appears pixelated on high-resolution devices.**
+### My avatar appears pixelated on high-resolution devices.**
-A: Upload higher resolution source images (recommended minimum 1024×1024 pixels) to ensure crisp display on all device types and screen densities.
+Upload higher resolution source images (recommended minimum 1024×1024 pixels) to ensure crisp display on all device types and screen densities.
+---
 **Technical & Advanced Issues**

-**Q: Does changing my avatar affect app performance?**
+### Does changing my avatar affect app performance?**
-A: Avatar changes have minimal performance impact.
+Avatar changes have minimal performance impact.
 Large image uploads may temporarily increase network usage and battery consumption during processing.
+---

-**Q: Are there any restrictions on avatar content?**
+### Are there any restrictions on avatar content?**
-A: While technical restrictions focus on file format and size, ensure avatar images comply with community guidelines and terms of service regarding appropriate content.
+While technical restrictions focus on file format and size, ensure avatar images comply with community guidelines and terms of service regarding appropriate content.
+---

-**Q: What happens to my old avatar when I upload a new one?**
+### What happens to my old avatar when I upload a new one?**
-A: Previous avatars are automatically replaced and removed from servers.
+Previous avatars are automatically replaced and removed from servers.
 The app does not maintain a history of previous avatars.
+---
 **Support & Escalation**

-**Q: Who should I contact if avatar issues persist?**
+### Who should I contact if avatar issues persist?**
-A: Contact support through:
+Contact support through:

 - **Email**: hello@notexapp.com (24/7 response within 24 hours)
 - **In-app support**: Settings → Contact Support (includes device and app diagnostics)
 - **Live chat**: Available during business hours for urgent issues

+---
-**Q: What information should I provide when reporting avatar upload problems?**
+### What information should I provide when reporting avatar upload problems?**
-A: Include:
+Include:

 - Device model and operating system version
 - App version number